AioPlace/TOS/README.md

 &nbsp;
 <h3>Acceptable Use Policy:</h3>
-All services provided by AIOPLACE may be used for lawful purposes only.
+All services provided byÂ AIOPLACE may be used for lawful purposes only.
 Transmission, storage, or presentation of any information, data or material in violation of any United Kingdom Polices, State or City law is prohibited.
 This includes, but is not limited to: copyrighted material, material we judge to be threatening or obscene, or material protected by trade secret and other statute.
 The subscriber agrees to indemnify and hold harmless AIOPLACE and its employees from any claims resulting from the use of the service which damages the subscriber or any other party.
 Our acceptable use policy is actively and strictly enforced.
 Offending content or users are suspended from our network, usually as soon as they are discovered, although we will always inform you when and why any action has been taken.
-Pornography is prohibited on all AIOPLACE servers.
+Pornography is prohibited on allÂ AIOPLACE servers.
 This includes sites that include sexually explicit or hardcore images and/or advertising.

 Subscriber acknowledges that the service provided is of such a nature that service can be interrupted for many reasons other than